libsdl-org/SDL/docs/README-cmake.md

 endif()
 ```

+### Linking against a static SDL library fails due to relocation errors

+On unix platforms, all code that ends up in shared libraries needs to be built as relocatable (=position independent) code.
+However, by default CMake builds static libraries as non-relocatable.
+Configuring SDL with `-DCMAKE_POSITION_INDEPENDENT_CODE=ON` will result in a static `libSDL3.a` library
+which you can link against to create a shared library.

 ## Help, it doesn't work!

 Below, a SDL3 CMake project can be found that builds 99.9% of time (assuming you have internet connectivity).